Explore the Collection

 Conceived and directed by VIVE Director Dr. Edith Gabrielli, the project aims to provide a systematic cataloguing of the Institute's collections.

-The catalog currently contains more than 550 entries (in both English and Italian), which have been compiled by seventy-nine experts, all of whom have been coordinated by three distinguished academics:
+So far, more than 550 entries have been compiled (in both English and Italian) by seventy-nine experts, all of whom have been coordinated by three distinguished academics:

 The research and cataloguing work has led to a critical reevaluation of the artworks—including those in storage—with revised attributions and dating.
 As a result of this project, essential elements have emerged for all of VIVE’s preservation and valorization activities, including conservation, the design of new displays, and a temporary exhibitions program.